 Search and Rescue Dogs of the United States (SARDUS) as an Canine Evaluator

-Paws of Life Foundation, now K9Sensus Foundation, expands its reach to focus on all working dogs, training the other end of the leash to better serve and collaborate with our K9 partners.
+Paws of Life Foundation, now K9Sensus Foundation, expands its reach to focus on all working dogs, Veterans and individuals.
+Coaching the human end of the leash to better serve and collaborate with their K9 partners and humans.

 Robin holds a master of arts in community and regional planning, which prepared her to anticipate and respond to behavioral changes, identify common language among diverse humans and animals, facilitate dialogue, and identify the common ground that ensures success in the field.
-She is an associate certified coach through the International Coaching Federation.
-She serves as a subject matter expert for the AAFS Dogs and Sensors Consensus Body.
 She served as Academic Outreach Manager at DuPont Pioneer from 2012–2017; prior to that she served as Iowa State University Foundation Director of Development, Corporate, and Foundation Relations from 2007–2012.
 Robin was the Iowa State University College of Business Director of Industry Relations from 2003–2007.

 "Robin’s ability to collaborate among multiple related organizations and partners enables her to build productive relationships with colleagues to advance organizational objectives.
 When it comes down to it, acquiring top talent and developing teams is critical for the ongoing strength and vitality of any organization.
 Robin does this so well."